AKhilRaghav0/AKhilRaghav0/README.md

 - 👋 Hi, I’m @AKhilRaghav0
-- 👀 I’m interested in Distro Hopping
+- 👀 I’m interested in python, go, irc
 - 🌱 I’m currently learning ..
 - 💞️ I’m looking to collaborate on ..
-Ubuntu Touch
 - 📫 How to reach me ...akhil@nikhilraghav.codes

 <!---